Holmes by Anna Hackett

 Science Fiction Romance

-I absolutely loved Holmes!
-He’s been this solid, strong figure throughout the series and we finally get to see the inner workings of Adam Holmes.
+Holmes was filled with so much action as the humans try to outrun the invading Gizzida aliens.
+I can also count on Anna Hackett for a wonderful mix of action and romance this time we also get the delight of finally getting our reserved leader’s story.
+Holmes has been this solid, strong figure throughout the series and we finally get to see the inner workings of Adam Holmes.
 He might be the most selfless hero ever written and he struggles deeply with the guilt and grief over every person he’s lost on their journey to the Enclave.
-He’s this great mix of alpha and beta where he’s calm, and sweet but can still kick some alien butt when needed.
-I thought Liberty was a good match for him because she knows all about living life to the fullest and enjoying the little things.
-She acts as a perfect balance to remind Adam that life’s about more than just existing.
+There’s a great mix of alpha and beta in Holmes — he’s calm and sweet in private but can still kick some alien butt when it comes to his people.

 4 out of 5 stars